 Early Origins of the Betteforde family

 The surname Betteforde was first found in Bedfordshire at Bedford, the county town and the administrative center for the wider Borough of Bedford.
 The place name dates back to the 9th century when it was listed as Bedanford in 880.
 By the Domesday Book of 1086, the place name had evolved to Bedeford and literally meant "ford of a man called Bieda," having derived from the Old English personal name + "ford."

 Bedfordshire (district of Bedford) is first referenced in the 11th century.
 Another reference claims the place name is derived the name of a Saxon chief called Beda + "ford."
 One of the first listings of the place name was a reference to the Anglo-Saxon King Offa of Mercia who was buried in the town in 796.

 Bedford Castle was a large medieval castle in Bedford probably built after 1100 by Henry I. Today only the base of the motte survives.

 Important Dates for the Betteforde family

 This web page shows only a small excerpt of our Betteforde research.
-Another 183 words (13 lines of text) covering the years 1240, 1391, 1451, 1668, 1745, 1668, 1687, 1691, 1688, 1663, 1724, 1650, 1620 and 1650 are included under the topic Early Betteforde History in all our PDF Extended History products and printed products wherever possible.
+Another 92 words (7 lines of text) covering the years 1240, 1391, 1451, 1668, 1745, 1668, 1687, 1691, 1688, 1663, 1724, 1650, 1620 and 1650 are included under the topic Early Betteforde History in all our PDF Extended History products and printed products wherever possible.

 Betteforde Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Betteforde has appeared include Bedford, Bedforde, Bedforth and others.

 Early Notables of the Betteforde family (pre 1700)

 Another 75 words (5 lines of text) are included under the topic Early Betteforde Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Betteforde family to the New World and Oceana
+Migration of the Betteforde family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Betteforde arrived in North America very early: Hon.
 John Bedford, who was Judge of Vice Admiralty Court in Barbados in 1805; Ann Bedford settled in Virginia in 1635; followed by Jane in 1638; Margaret Bedford settled in Nevis in 1660.